leosumi/leosumi/chronicles/hello-world.md

 RSS feeds are written in XML.
 As it is not the most readable language, I wrote a pandoc template to convert a YAML file to an RSS feed.
 The template is available in this [repository](https://github.com/leosumi/pandoc-rss-template) on my github account.

 By the way, Richard Stallman came at my university to give a conference.
 I think I should write an article about free software.

+## New domain name

+15 April 2019

+The dark age has come to an end.
+I finally purchased my domain name.
+No more *leosumi.github.io*.
+This website has a proper domain name: *leosumi.com*.

+I used *.com* as a top-level domain because it is the first that people will test.
+I also redirected my *www.* subdomain to *leosumi.com* for the same reason.

+I also enforced the *https* protocol over *http*.
+The secure protocol is pretty much useless for a static website, but I do not want to see the annoying "not secure" warning that recent browsers love to display.

+To summarize, you can use the following URL:

+* leosumi.com
+* www.leosumi.com
+* leosumi.github.io

+I think that smaller is better and leosumi.com is the way to go.